-This section consists of a writing assignment to be completed in Japanese.
+This section consists of a writing assignment to be completed in the target language.
 The assignment appears on the following page.

 You may use the blank space on the unlined pages following the assignment to make notes, write an outline, or otherwise prepare your response.
-However, your final response must be written on pages 11-13 of Answer Document C. Your response must be written in Japanese.
+However, your final response must be written on pages 11-13 of Answer Document C. Your response must be written in the target language.